Ustym-Bordun/nodejs-hw-mongodb/README.md

-# Node.js MongoDB CRUD API - HW3
+# Node.js MongoDB CRUD API - (hw4-validation)

-This project is the third homework assignment for the Node.js course.
-It implements a full-featured REST API for managing a collection of contacts using MongoDB as the database.
+This project is the fourth homework assignment for the Node.js course.
+It extends the previous CRUD API by adding data validation, pagination, sorting, and optional filtering features to efficiently manage the contact collection.

-## 🚀 Features:
+## 🚀 Main Features:

-- Create a new contact
-- Retrieve a list of all contacts
-- Retrieve a single contact by ID
-- Update an existing contact
-- Delete a contact
+- Data Validation
-- Error handling middleware
+  - Centralized middleware for validating request bodies using Joi.
+  - Schema-level constraints for string fields (min 3, max 20 characters).
+  - Middleware to check the validity of MongoDB ObjectIds.
+- Pagination
+  - Implemented via page and perPage query parameters.
+  - Response includes metadata such as total items, pages, and pagination status.
+- Sorting
+  - Support for sorting contacts by name via sortBy and sortOrder query parameters.
+- Filtering
+  - Ability to filter contacts by type and isFavourite if implemented.

 ## 🛠️ Technologies: